CaptainToTo/owl-tree/README.md

             // Open server on localhost
             var server = new Connection(new Connection.Args
             {
-                appId = "MyOwlTreeApp", // max 64 byte identifier for your app role = Connection.Role.Server,
+                appId = "MyOwlTreeApp", // max 64 ASCII character identifier for your app sessionId = "MyAppSessionId", // max 64 ASCII character identifier for a session of your app role = Connection.Role.Server,
                 serverAddr = "127.0.0.1",
-                tcpPort = 8080
+                tcpPort = 8000,
+                udpPort = 9000,
             });
             server.OnClientConnected += (ClientId id) =>
                 Console.WriteLine("new client w/ id: " + id);